Copyright © Macdonald Hotels & Resorts 2025

 As part of our zero tolerance approach to slavery and human trafficking, Macdonald Hotels will only work with those who provide assurances on their working practices and commitment to combating slavery and human trafficking in their own businesses and supply chains.

-We endeavour to conduct regular Risk Assessments of our supply chains.
-Where we identify suppliers to be “at risk” of slavery and human trafficking we will seek compliance assurances from them; exercise right to terminate early for failure to comply with applicable laws and our Anti Slavery Policy etc.
+We endeavour to conduct regular risk assessments of our supply chain.
+Where we identify suppliers to be “at risk” of slavery and human trafficking, we will seek compliance assurances from them, and ensure the right to terminate any agreement early for failure to comply with applicable laws and our Anti-Slavery Policy.

 KEY PERFORMANCE INDICATORS (“KPIs”)